LucasBehrendt/investorsclub/README.md

 - [Am I Responsive](http://ami.responsivedesign.is/) - The responsive image at the top of the README came from Am I Responsive.

-- [Balsamiq](https://balsamiq.com/) - The wireframes used for the site was created whith Balsamiq.
+- [Balsamiq](https://balsamiq.com/) - The wireframes used for the site was created with Balsamiq.

 - [Chrome DevTools](https://developer.chrome.com/docs/devtools/) - A powerful tool used throughout the creation of the website.